THE BEST CARBON ROAD BIKE WHEELS

 - More points of engagement matter little in road cycling.

 Spoke material (steel, aluminum, composite), shape (round or bladed), thickness, butting (two or more distinct diameters/thicknesses), and lacing (how spokes are crossed) can get more refined with each jump in carbon wheelset price tier.
-Aero drag, stiffness, compliance, responsiveness, and durability can all be affected.
+Aero drag, stiffness, compliance, responsiveness, and durability can be affected.

-But, the performance benefits of spokes more advanced than those used in Value priced carbon wheels are relatively small to insignificant.
+But the performance benefits of spokes more advanced than those used in Value-priced carbon wheels are relatively small to insignificant.

 - Spoke differences may provide more marketing benefits than performance gains.
+Some, like higher-priced carbon spokes, may improve stiffness but reduce comfort.

 PRICES AND COSTS